What are Bank-Specific Ratios?

 Bank-specific ratios such as net interest margin (NIM), provision for credit losses (PCL), and efficiency ratio are unique to the banking industry.
-Much like companies in other sectors, banks have specific ratios to measure profitability and efficiency to suit unique business operations.
+Similar to companies in other sectors, banks have specific ratios to measure profitability and efficiency to suit unique business operations.
 Also, since financial strength is especially important for banks, there are also ratios to measure solvency.

 The net interest margin measures the difference between the interest income generated and interest expense.
 Unlike most other companies, a majority of a bank’s income and expenses is created by interest.
 Since the bank funds a majority of their operations through customer’s deposits, they pay a large amount in interest expense.
 Also, a large portion of their business involves the lending of money, so a majority of revenue is based on collecting interest on loans.

-The formula for the net interest margin (NIM) is:
+The formula for the net interest margin is:

 Net Interest Margin = (Interest Income – Interest Expense) / Total Assets